Shirbat12/Shir-N-Mic-Blackijecky/README.md

 ## Project Structure

-We organized the code into 3 separate files to ensure separation of concerns and code reusability:
+We organized the code into 3 separate files:

 1. **`RULES.py` (Constants file)**